Qianshanornis

 Qianshanornis rapax is an extinct predatory bird from the Middle Paleocene of China.
-Q. rapax is the first (chronologically and otherwise) cariamiform bird to have been found in Asia.
-It is very similar to the Eocene Strigogyps, but it differs in being smaller, and in having a hypertrophied, hyperextensible second toe, forming a claw analogous to that of dromeosaur dinosaurs.
+Q. rapax is very similar to the Eocene cariamiform Strigogyps, but it differs in being smaller, and in having a hypertrophied, hyperextensible second toe, forming a claw analogous to that of dromeosaurid dinosaurs.
 This toe is thought to allowed the bird to better pin down captured prey.
 Although very little wing-material is known, the condylar processes suggest it was capable of flight, and probably was a flier superior to either Strigogyps or modern seriemas.

+Mayr and colleagues only classified Qianshanornis within its monotypic family, Qianshanornithidae, since the type specimen showed little similarity to other cariamiform birds, though they at least considered it unlikely to be a gruiform.
+Other researchers have also questioned its relationship with cariamiform birds and considered its systematic affinities ambiguous.